 Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

-That is why I liked Felipe Coury’s tmux workflow thread so much.
-It is not one of those “look how fancy my terminal is” posts.
+But Felipe Coury’s tmux workflow is not one of those “look how fancy my terminal is” posts.
 It is not a giant .tmux.conf flex either.
 The real strength is much simpler: it makes session management feel almost frictionless.

 The core idea is one sentence long: one tmux session per project, and the directory name is the session name.
 You cd into a project, run tm, and if the session exists it attaches; if it doesn’t, it creates one.
 You never stop to wonder whether this session should be called api, backend, prod-fix, or backend-v2.
 The directory already answered the question (◕‿◕).